Welcome to the #1 resource on the accounting and CPA profession!

 Whether you are thinking about pursuing an accounting degree or are already in the workforce and are thinking about taking the CPA exam, the first and most important step is to make the commitment.
 You might be asking yourself if the time and money spent to become a CPA would be a good investment – this is an excellent mindset and already a sign that you think like an accountant!

-CPA Insider is here to be both a resource to you as you determine your best career path and to let you know what you can expect out of a career in this rewarding profession.
+CPA Insider is here to be a resource to you as you determine your best career path and to show you what you can expect out of a career in this rewarding profession.